Station Eleven: Adaptation

 In 2015, it was announced that a film adaptation of the novel was in development by Scott Steindorff.

-On October 18, 2019, it was announced that Station Eleven would instead be adapted into a miniseries for HBO Max.
-The series premiered on December 16, 2021, with Hiro Murai directing and Patrick Somerville as showrunner and writer.
+Station Eleven was adapted into a miniseries for HBO Max that premiered on December 16, 2021, with Hiro Murai directing and Patrick Somerville as showrunner and writer.
 Both also serve as executive producers, alongside Scott Steindorff, Scott Delman, and Dylan Russell.
 The miniseries stars Mackenzie Davis as Kirsten and Himesh Patel as Jeevan.
 Gael García Bernal portrays Arthur, and David Wilmot, Clark.